DebajyotiTalukder2001/nykaa-fashion-clone.github.io/README.md

 # nykaa-fashion-clone.github.io
-This is a Clone Website of Nykaa-Fashion, which is one of the largest E-Commerce platform for fashion & lifestyle in India.
+This is a Clone Website of Nykaa-Fashion, which is one of the largest E-Commerce platforms for fashion & lifestyle in India.
 This website is complete responsive and built using HTML, CSS, JavaScript, jQuery & Bootstrap.
 The Nykaa-Fashion-Clone Website is live at GitHub-Pages.

 [Click Here](https://debajyotitalukder2001.github.io/nykaa-fashion-clone.github.io/)